Tennessee State Route 19: Earthquake risk

-State Route 19 is situated on the southeastern edge of the New Madrid Seismic Zone, an area with a high earthquake risk.
+SR 19 is situated on the southeastern edge of the New Madrid Seismic Zone, an area with a high earthquake risk.

-In 1811 and 1812 several earthquakes with an epicenter near New Madrid, Missouri caused permanent changes in the course of the Mississippi River in a wide area, including the Mississippi River valley in West Tennessee.
+In 1811 and 1812, several earthquakes with an epicenter near New Madrid, Missouri, caused permanent changes in the course of the Mississippi River in a wide area, including the Mississippi River valley in West Tennessee.

 Mississippi River Island No. 30

-At the western terminus of State Route 19, northwest of Golddust, Tennessee, Island No. 30 of the Mississippi River was created during the New Madrid earthquakes when the Mississippi River changed course permanently, shortening the river by about 1.5 mi (2,4 km), and cutting off part of Lauderdale County, Tennessee, placing it on the other side of the river, the Mississippi County, Arkansas side northeast of Osceola.
+At the western terminus of SR 19, northwest of Golddust, Tennessee, Island No. 30 of the Mississippi River was created during the New Madrid earthquakes when the Mississippi River changed course permanently, shortening the river by about 1.5 mi, and cutting off part of Lauderdale County, Tennessee, placing it on the other side of the river, the Mississippi County, Arkansas, side northeast of Osceola.